Can I go to jail if I do not speak to police?

 If a juror accepts the testimony about the defendant’s alleged silence or reply, then that juror will have to rely on his or her common sense and experience to determine how to interpret the defendant’s silence or answer in this particular case.

-When exactly is an admission by silence admissible?
+When is an admission by silence allowed as evidence in court?

 …to a direct accusation that he or she would naturally be expected to deny.